 Conflict Analysis and Dispute Resolution Master's Admission

-Applications for early consideration should be sent by January 15.
-Deadline for applications is April 14.
-If applying after April 14, contact the graduate director.
+Applications for Priority consideration should be sent by April 14th.
+The final deadline for applications is June 1st.
+If applying after June 1st, contact the graduate director.
 Late applications will be considered on a case-by-case basis.

 Need help along the way, check out our Application Checklist.

 Admission to the program requires applicants to complete an Application for Graduate Admission at Salisbury University – visit the Graduate Studies Office for details – and the following program-specific requirements:

 - Undergraduate degree (preferably in conflict resolution or a related field) with a minimum cumulative grade point average of 3.0 on a 4.0 scale

 - Three letters of recommendation (using this form) from individuals qualified to judge the applicant’s ability to do graduate work in conflict analysis and dispute resolution.

 - Resume or CV to be attached to the online application

 - Personal statement detailing the applicant’s goals and objectives (to be attached to the online application).
 The essay should outline the applicant’s reasons for pursuing this M.A. (typed and double spaced, 1-2 pages in length).

 - A writing sample to be attached to the online application (5-10 pages)